scpwiki/wikijump/docs/modules.md

 $ pnpm modules:publish
 ```

-This will start the publishing process for any modules whose version is higher than what is currently in the NPM registry.
-Make sure you are absolutely positive you want to take this step, and make sure you've ran `pnpm modules:version`.
+This will start the publishing process for any modules whose version is higher than what is currently in the NPM registry. **Make sure you are absolutely positive you want to take this step**, and make sure you've ran `pnpm modules:version`.